Back to Blog

 Threaded features should be listed with thread size, depth, position, and assembly purpose.
 This helps the factory evaluate tapping requirements after casting.

-Cooperative CNC Turning / CNC Machining Support Through Partner Facilities
+Partner-Supported CNC Turning / CNC Machining

-6. Choose Surface Finishing Requirements
+7. Choose Surface Finishing Requirements

 Surface finishing can affect appearance, handling, and project communication.
 Buyers should describe the target finish instead of waiting until the quotation stage.